-If you read the previous article, you now know the answer to the question “why doesn’t my American cell phone just work in Europe?” and what to do about it.
-This article will take a look at the various data services that are on offer for Americans who want to send e-mail, surf the net or transmit digital photographs back to base while traveling in Europe or elsewhere.
+If you read the previous article, you now know the answer to the question “How can I use my cell phone in Europe?” and what to do about it.
+This article will take a look at the various data services that are on offer for Americans who want to send e-mail, surf the net or transmit digital photographs back to base while traveling in Europe.

-3G coverage has vastly improved in the past few years and in many countries it is the best choice.
-Your phone will automatically switch to EDGE or GPRS coverage outside of 3G data areas.
-However, your phone’s battery will drain approximately twice as fast when using 3G versus GPRS/EDGE.
-If you need to conserve battery power, downgrade the data speed.
+European 3G coverage has vastly improved in the past few years and in many countries it is the best technology available.
+Today, almost every smartphone offers 3G with up to 1Mbit/sec of data transfer speed, and again you don’t need to do anything different with your phone to access it.
+Your phone will automatically switch to EDGE or GPRS coverage (256Kb/sec) outside of 3G data areas.

 Beware mobile data roaming rates

 Mobile data roaming rates on your US phone or tablet plan can be extremely expensive, so beware.
 When you leave your home (US) network, your costs go up.
 There is only one “unlimited data” international roaming plan (T-Mobile — read this article on its ground-breaking offering).

 Very important: You will be paying per Megabyte for “roaming” data usage outside the US.
 Your US data plan only covers data usage on your home network.
 Usage “off network” comes out a different “bucket” of data usage.